In this guide you will learn about:

 Thanks to their high capacity, small size, and portability, they are great options for transferring or viewing data from one PC to another.
 However, what will happen if you lose or misplace any of these devices?

 In many cases, it will result in a data breach.
-These kinds of data breaches can be avoided if you encrypt your external hard disks or USB drives.
-When encrypted, it’s very difficult for hackers to access the data these devices contain if they get stolen or misplaced.
+These data breaches can be avoided if you encrypt your external hard disks or USB drives.
+When encrypted, it’s challenging for hackers to access the data these devices contain if they get stolen or misplaced.

-In this guide I will show you how to encrypt an external hard drive or USB flash drive.
+This guide will show you how to encrypt an external hard drive or USB flash drive.

-Encrypting an external hard drive means making it secure by encrypting the data stored on it using sophisticated mathematical functions.
-This can be done by using software or some other ways.
+Encrypting an external hard drive means making it secure by encrypting the data stored using sophisticated mathematical functions.
+This can be done by using software or some other way.

 After disk encryption, the data on the external hard drive cannot be accessed by anyone who doesn’t own the relevant key or password.

-It provides a layer of security to your external hard drive against hackers and other online threats.
-The basic purpose of encrypting external hard drives is to protect its data from unauthorized persons.
+It provides security to your external hard drive against hackers and other online threats.
+The primary purpose of encrypting external hard drives is to protect their data from unauthorized persons.

 The Advanced Encryption Standard (AES) is one of the widely used global standards for encryption.
 It was established by the United States National Institute of Standards and Technology (NIST) in 2001.